 • Care for your incisions and the dressing (bandage) over them as instructed by your doctor.

 • Follow your doctor’s guidelines for showering.
-Don't swim, take a bath, use a hot tub, or do other activities that cause the incisions to be covered with water until your doctor says it’s OK.
+Don't swim, take a bath or do other activities that may cause the incisions to be covered with water until your doctor says it’s okay.

 • When you shower, gently wash your incision areas.
 Then pat the incisions dry.
 Don’t apply lotions, oils, or creams to the incisions until after they are completely healed.